crate/crate-howtos/docs/best-practices/configuring-sharding-partitioning.rst

     ) CLUSTERED INTO 6 SHARDS
     PARTITIONED BY(part);

-Assuming a weekly partition for the same example (7 × 10 GB / day = 70 GB / week), three shards per partition would work well resulting on ~24 GB per shard.
+Assuming a weekly partition for the same example (7 × 10 GB / day = 70 GB / week),

-Above, we demonstrated how both monthly partitioning with 6 shards and weekly partitioning with 3 shards work for the use case.
+three shards per partition would work well resulting in ~24 GB per shard.

-However, you should always consider the query patterns as well when choosing the partition interval.
+Above, we demonstrated how both monthly partitioning with 6 shards, and weekly partitioning with 3 shards work for the use case.
+In general, you should also consider to evaluate the query patterns of your use case, in order to find a good partitioning interval matching the characteristics of your data.